hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Direct Segmentation for Configurables.md

 ---
 # Direct Segmentation for Configurables

-GameSparks now allows you to customize your configuration with segments without having to first create Segments or Segment Queries under *Configurator>Segments*.
-This feature is especially useful if you want to customize a single configuration object for a very specific segment of players without having to track that segment everywhere across the portal and thereby cluttering your segment drop down list.
+GameSparks allows you to segment your configurables directly without having to first create Segments and Segment Queries under *Configurator>Segments*.
+This feature is especially useful if you want to customize a single configuration object for a very specific partition of your players without having to track the Segment Query you use to do this everywhere across the portal and thereby cluttering up your Segment Query drop-down list.

-When you impose differentiated player experience through direct segmentation in this way the *scope* of the segmentation is restricted to that particular configurable.
+When you impose differentiated player experience through direct segmentation in this way, the *scope* of the segmentation is restricted to that particular configurable.

 ## Creating a Direct Segmentation

-Configurable objects, integration pages, and message configurations can be customized through the direct segmentation method.
+Configurable objects, integration pages, and message configurations can be customized using the direct segmentation method.
 Here are the general steps you must follow to configure direct segmentation on a configurable:

 *1.* Open the configurable to edit it.